STED protocol notes

 Validation

-Controls make the result believable.
+Controls make the result interpretable.

 Same-field confocal comparison